 f.
 Arbitrary or Unlawful Interference with Privacy, Family, Home, or Correspondence

 Since 2015 the TAR has strengthened the punishment of Communist Party members who follow the Dalai Lama, secretly harbor religious beliefs, make pilgrimages to India, or send their children to study with Tibetans in exile.
 Authorities continued to monitor private correspondence and search private homes and businesses for photographs of the Dalai Lama and other politically forbidden items.
 Police examined the cell phones of TAR residents to search for “reactionary music” from India and photographs of the Dalai Lama.
 Authorities also questioned and detained some individuals who disseminated writings and photographs over the internet.

-On November 15, TAR CCP secretary Wu Yingjie outlined his plan to protect “social stability” that included a vow to “strictly implement a real-name user identification system for landline telephones, mobile phones, and the internet and continuously intensify the launching of attacks and specialized campaigns to counter and ferret out ‘Tibetan independence’ and promote the proliferation of party newspaper, journals, broadcasts, and television [programs] into every home in every village in order to completely stop infiltration by the hostile forces and the Dalai clique.”
+Since November 2016 the TAR CCP has strictly implemented a real-name user identification system for landline telephones, mobile phones, and the internet.
+It has also launched attacks and specialized campaigns to counter and ferret out “Tibetan independence” and promote the proliferation of party media into every home to oppose those who support the Dalai Lama.

 The “grid system” (also known as the “double-linked household system”) continued.
 The grid system involves grouping households and establishments so that they can watch each other for societal issues and report transgressions to the government.
 While this allows for greater provision of social services to those who need them, it also allows for easier crackdowns on “extremists” and “splittists.”